 It is hard-wired into our DNA to pursue relationships.
 With few exceptions, most of us thrive in community and wither in isolation.

-The ability to share our hearts and to be ourselves with someone else is a gift beyond measure.
+The ability to share our hearts and be ourselves with someone else is a gift beyond measure.

 Sometimes our focus on romantic love and sexual attraction can blind us to what is right in front of us.